kubeflow/community/how-to/community_meetings.md

 ## Prerequisites

-* You should be a member of the [community-meeting-hosts@](https://groups.google.com/a/kubeflow.org/forum/#!forum/community-meeting-hosts) group.
+You should be a member of the [community-meeting-hosts@](https://groups.google.com/a/kubeflow.org/forum/#!forum/community-meeting-hosts) group.

 ## Setting up the meeting

-* Ensure that somebody with Zoom recording permissions will join.
-Currently, this is either Edd Wilder-James or Michelle Casbon.
+Ensure that somebody with Zoom recording permissions will join.
+Currently, this is:

+* Abhishek Gupta
+* Chris Cho
+* Edd Wilder-James
+* Jeremy Lewi
+* Michelle Casbon
+* Richard Liu
+* Thea Lamkin

 No less than 24 hours before the meeting, circulate the agenda and notes Google
 doc: